-PKLP will continue to be treated as a partnership for U.S. federal income tax purposes and, as such, generally will not be subject to any entitylevel U.S. federal income tax.
-Instead, the taxable income of PKLP will be allocated to holders of Post-Combination ProKidney Common Units, including ProKidney Corp.
+PKLP will continue to be treated as a partnership for U.S. federal income tax purposes and, as such, generally will not be subject to any entity-level U.S. federal income tax.
+Instead, the taxable income of PKLP will be allocated to holders of common units of PKLP (the "ProKidney Common Units"), including ProKidney Corp.
 Accordingly, we may be required to pay income taxes on our allocable share of any net taxable income of PKLP (e.g., U.S. federal income and branch profits tax to the extent such net taxable income is effectively connected to the conduct of a trade or business in the United States).
-Under the terms of the Second Amended and Restated ProKidney Limited Partnership Agreement, PKLP is obligated to make tax distributions to holders of Post-Combination ProKidney Common Units (including ProKidney Corp.) calculated at certain assumed tax rates.
+Under the terms of the second amended and restated limited partnership agreement of PKLP, which went into effect upon the completion of the Business Combination (the "Second Amended and Restated ProKidney Limited Partnership Agreement"), PKLP is obligated to make tax distributions to holders of ProKidney Common Units (including ProKidney Corp.) calculated at certain assumed tax rates.
 In addition to tax expenses, we will also incur expenses related to our operations, including payment obligations under the Tax Receivable Agreement (and the cost of administering such payment obligations), which could be significant and some of which may be reimbursed by PKLP (excluding payment obligations under the Tax Receivable Agreement).
-We intend to cause PKLP to make distributions to holders of Post-Combination ProKidney Common Units pro rata, in amounts sufficient to cover all applicable income taxes (calculated at assumed tax rates), relevant operating expenses, payments required to be made by us under the Tax Receivable Agreement and dividends, if any, declared by us.
+We intend to cause PKLP to make distributions to holders of ProKidney Common Units pro rata, in amounts sufficient to cover all applicable income taxes (calculated at assumed tax rates), relevant operating expenses, payments required to be made by us under the Tax Receivable Agreement and dividends, if any, declared by us.
 However, as discussed below, PKLP's ability to make such distributions may be subject to various limitations and restrictions including, but not limited to, restrictions on distributions that would either violate any contract or agreement to which PKLP is then a party, including debt agreements, or any applicable law, or that would have the effect of rendering PKLP insolvent.
 If our cash resources are insufficient to meet our obligations under the Tax Receivable Agreement and to fund our obligations, we may be required to incur additional indebtedness to provide the liquidity needed to make such payments, which could materially adversely affect its liquidity and financial condition and subject us to various restrictions imposed by any such lenders.
 To the extent that we are unable to make payments under the Tax Receivable Agreement for any reason, such payments will be deferred and will accrue interest until paid; provided, however, that nonpayment for a specified period may constitute a material breach of a material obligation under the Tax Receivable Agreement and therefore accelerate payments due under the Tax Receivable Agreement, which could be substantial.